VGVentures/very_good_engineering/src/content/docs/architecture/barrel_files.md

 export 'src/widgets/widgets.dart';
 ```

-:::note
+:::caution
-In this example we are exporting all files from the folder, but this is not always the case.
+In this example, we are exporting all files from the folder, but this is not always the case.
 If the `model_2.dart` uses the `model_1.dart` inside, but `model_1.dart` is not intended to be imported by the public, it should not be exported in the barrel file.
 :::

 ## Bloc and barrel files

-As shown in the examples, when using bloc, its folder contains three files:
+By convention, blocs are typically broken into separate files consisting of the events, states, and the bloc itself:

 ```text
 bloc/